-Chef Eric of Operation Feed the People cooks up community supper every Wednesday evening at the Boulder Creek Odd Fellows Hall
+Chef Eric of Operation Feed the People cooks up community supper every Wednesday evening at Boulder Creek Community Church.

 By Julie Horner